50 deals in his pipeline. He needed fewer, not more.

 The Work

-Once he had clear qualification questions for each, he could identify within minutes whether a prospect was worth his time.
+Once he had clear qualification questions for each, he could tell within minutes whether a prospect was worth his time.

-He shortened initial meetings from 30 minutes to 20.
-He redesigned his pre-qualification email to filter before the call, not during it.
+Initial meetings went from 30 minutes to 20.
+He redesigned the pre-qualification email to filter before the call, not during it.

 On Energy, the same principles transferred outside work.

-He broke his startup idea into weekly actions.
-Time-blocked his evenings.
-Started writing things down instead of keeping everything in his head clouding his judgment.
+He broke his startup idea into weekly actions, time-blocked his evenings, and started writing things down instead of letting it all sit in his head, clouding his judgement.

 The After